Spunky-Sukh/Sun-Breathing-Hand-Sign-Detection/README.md

 # Sun-Breathing-Hand-Sign-Detection
+Sun Breathing is an Hand Sign Detection System, Which Detect Hand Signs on Real time.
+It is Firstly Created in Python -> Deep Learning It train on the Pre Trained Model from TensorFlow Model Zoo, It Train on SSD MobileNet V2 FPN 320x320 Model.

-This is a MERN Stack project for Hand Sign Detection System, It is Firstly Created in Python and then converted into JSON file using TensorFlowJS and then use that model in React and Node.
+After that It is converted to JSON Model using TensorFlowJS and then it is used in MERN Stack, It is created using React, Node and Express.

+## Sign To Detect
+It detects:
+1. ThumbsUp
+2. ThumbsdDown
+3. LiveLong
+4. ThankYou
+Sign only due to its Small amount of dataset to train.